 Given the current conditions, we now have to be deliberate and creative when it comes to play and enjoyment.
 This doesn’t mean that we disregard the gravity of the situation, but that we create space for joy and light in our daily routine as part of our self-care practice.

-In his book, “The Power of Having Fun: How Meaningful Breaks Help You Get More Done,” author Dave Crenshaw writes that we must find our personal “Oases” – specific actions and activities that we find energizing and renewing.
+In his book, “The Power of Having Fun: How Meaningful Breaks Help You Get More Done,” author Dave Crenshaw writes that we must find our personal “Oasis” – specific actions and activities that we find energizing and renewing.
 Scheduling these regular respites through the day, week, month, and year will not only make us happier but a lot more productive.

 As a society, we have to re-examine our attitudes toward fun.
 Many people think that as they get older, they no longer have the permission to be as frivolous and carefree as they once were.
+In this way, we diminish the importance of play.

 A lot of grown-ups who regularly suffer from stress, anxiety, and burnout, were raised to believe that fun is a distraction and the antithesis of a good work ethic and responsible behavior.
 At best, fun is seen as an occasional treat, like a decadent piece of chocolate.